premail/premail/README.md

 # Usage

+Run `gulp --tasks` if you want to see all of the options quickly.

 ## Creating a new design

 Edit the contents of `_templates` to fit your design that will be in place for